 Property Explorer/Developer Royalty Status Kami - iron ore (Western Labrador) Alderon Iron Ore Corp 3% GSR Feasibility Study released January 2013 - \$3.2B net present value and 29.3% IRR discounted at 8%.
 Hebei has completed its initial strategic investment for an aggregate amount of C\$182.2 million.
 Provincial EA and federal EA approvals granted.
-A Power Purchase Agreement was concluded with Nalcor and required power line assurance given by the Province.
+A Power Purchase Agreement was concluded with Nalcor.
 Point Noire Port Expansion is moving ahead and 8 Mt/a port access secured.
 Surface and mining leases have been granted.
 On July 29, 2014, an off take agreement with Glencore executed for the remaining 40% of product (Hebei has 60%).
 The commencement of construction remains subject to the completion of the Company's financing plan and project sanction by its board.
+Alderon recently announced that it has sufficient working capital through to 2017.
 Julienne Lake - iron ore (Western Labrador) Julienne Lake Alliance (Altius and two undisclosed Chinese State Owned Entities).
-Under negotiation On April 16, 2014 the JL Alliance was selected by the GNL to enter into final stage negotiations for the mineral rights over the Julienne Lake deposit.
+Under negotiation On April 16, 2014 the JL Alliance was selected by the government of Newfoundland and Labrador ("GNL") to enter into final stage negotiations for the mineral rights over the Julienne Lake deposit.
 The deposit hosts 867 Mt at 33.7% iron (Measured and Indicated Mineral Resources) and 299 Mt at 34.1% iron (Inferred Mineral Resources) on the GNL's land but no resource determination has yet been made on Altius' land.
 Drill results released April 16, 2014 by Altius for recent work on its land include 259 metres @ 34.4% Fe.
 A Pre-Feasibility Study is planned by the Alliance should negotiations with the GNL prove successful.
-Natashquan - nickel, copper, PGE (Central Labrador) Anglo American 1% NSR Anglo American may earn a 66% project interest by incurring \$20 million in exploration expenditures over a five year period.
-An initial exploration program commenced in 2013 and a first drill program commenced during Q2 2014, which failed to identify any significant mineralization.
+Natashquan - nickel, copper, PGE (Central Labrador) Anglo American completed a drill program during the summer of 2014 which failed to intersect any significant mineralization and as a result has recently terminated the option agreement.
+Altius will seek a new partner for this project.